NjotuAwasi/100-days-of-code/log.md

 ## Day 47:

 - Had some trouble with the signup form for a react project.
 I decided to impliment the forms using the formik package and it worked.

+## Day 48:

+- Added more chat screen to react native app.